Global-Data-Plane/sdtp/docs/sdml_reference.md

 | Row access    | Must implement methods for filtered row and column access    |
 | Column stats  | Must provide all/distinct values and min/max for each column |
 | Serialization | Must support dictionary and JSON export                      |
-**Takeaway:**
-A GDP Table is a composable, code-backed table object that enables any SDTP server to answer standard tabular queries using a consistent interface

 ## 2. SDML: Declarative Table Markup